hexadrop/eslint-config/README.md

 import hexatool from '@hexatool/eslint-config';

 export default hexatool({
+	/*
-  // Enable stylistic formatting rules
+	 * Enable stylistic formatting rules
+	 * Stylistic: true,
+	 */

+	// `.eslintignore` is no longer supported in Flat config, use `ignores` instead
+	ignores: [
+		'**/fixtures',
+		// ...globs
+	],

-  // stylistic: true,
+	// Disable jsonc
+	jsonc: false,

 	// Or customize the stylistic rules
 	stylistic: {
 		indent: 2, // 4, or 'tab'
-    quotes: 'single', // or 'double'
+		quotes: 'single', // Or 'double'
 	},

 	// TypeScript and Vue are auto-detected, you can also explicitly enable them:
 	typescript: true,

-  // Disable jsonc
-  jsonc: false,

-  // `.eslintignore` is no longer supported in Flat config, use `ignores` instead
-  ignores: [
-    '**/fixtures',
-    // ...globs
-  ]
 });
 ```